MBA-SEE admission requirements

 - or 92 on the Internet-based test.

 The minimum IELTS score is an overall band score of 7.0.
+The minimum Duolingo English test score is 125.

 Applicants who have completed an undergraduate program, or a graduate program at a recognized institution where the language of instruction is English are not required to take an English proficiency test.
 If the institution is located outside of Canada / United States, applicants are advised to provide a document (e.g., transcript or letter) from their university stating the language of instruction as English (as “Grad Proof of English Proficiency”).
 A list of recognized English speaking countries and English language universities can be found here.